Re-Imagining the Color Computer 2

 Dragon64 arrived on June 18, 2022.
 The CoCo2 above is due to arrive around June 30, 2022.

 Dragon64 build: I've created a BOM and added the Digikey Part Numbers for both boards.
 I'll be using sockets where ever possible on both boards.
 The Dragon64 will present some output challenges.
-Here's how it (they) arrived.
+Here's how it (they) arrived, the bare board, and now I am powering it up after building and chipping it out.